Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 2.4 Install R

-Must be done from the biocbuild account.
+This applies to all build machines, _standalone_ or _non-standalone_.

+It must be done from the `biocbuild` account for an _internal build node_, or from the account from which the builds will be run for an _external build node_.

 Note that we always build R **from source** on a Linux builder.
-We do not install a package for a Linux distribution (i.e. we don't use `apt-get` on Ubuntu).
+We do not install a package from a Linux distribution (i.e. we don't use `apt-get` on Ubuntu).

 #### Get R source tarball from CRAN